Is Puerto Vallarta Safe to Travel Right Now?

 - Stay clear of drugs.
 That includes both using them and/or buying them.
 Puerto Vallarta is extremely safe.
 But when violent crimes do happen, they’re usually drug-related.

 - Drinking is generally not a good idea, especially if you’re alone.
 But if abstaining isn’t an option for you, then try to drink in moderation.
 Don’t get wasted unless you’re in a group of people you implicitly trust.
-Also, don’t drink and swim; whether it’s at the beach or your hotel.
+Also, don’t drink and swim, whether it’s at the beach or your hotel.

 Is Puerto Vallarta safe to travel alone?